 The reason why passengers may be denied boarding on an overbooked flight is purely mathematical.

-Not every passenger who buys a ticket boards their flight.
+Not every passenger who buys a ticket, boards their flight.
 These no-show passengers leave the aircraft with a few empty seats.
 At some point, airlines realized that they could increase their profits if they sold more seats to more passengers than their planes could accommodate.
 If their math works out, no seats would be left unattended and no passengers would be denied boarding.

 Unfortunately, the math doesn’t always come out as expected.
+(Especially since passengers could be entitled to overbooked flight compensation in the EU and in the USA)

 When less than the expected number of passengers forego their seats, some travellers are bound to be denied boarding.
 But this scenario plays out more often than expected.
 In the US, more than 430,000 volunteers are “bumped” off flights every year.